 Topic of Study

 We have restructured the course around the ‘3 Ss’ of medicine: the Soul and the Science of medicine, and the System in which medicine is practiced.
 The soul is the reason most of us went into medicine—the caring for others in a very rewarding way.
 This is not a science course, but science is the factual backbone of medical knowledge; we will cover what will be needed as we move through the course.
 The system is usually of the least interest to most doctors (me, when I was working, included); but I would feel remiss if I didn’t introduce you to this; it has a significant impact on being a doctor.
 The more informed you are, I think the better choices you will make.

 Note: The schedule for this course varies on the day students visit the hospital.
 Commuter students must depart from and return to campus with the class on all field trip days.

 Special Dress Code

 On campus and during class, comfortable and casual is perfect.
 It can be hot, so shorts, sandals are fine.
-The dress code that is important is for our trips to hospitals and clinics, which happens often (6 mornings last year; TBD this year).
+The dress code that is important is for our trips to hospitals and clinics, which happens often (4 mornings last year; number of shadowing experiences TBD this summer).
 Male: slacks, button-down shirts, close-toed shoes.
 Female: dress pants or long dress/skirt and blouse that covers all of back, shoulders and midriff, close-toed shoes.

 The following are not permitted: jeans, tight pants, extreme low-rise pants, low cut shirts, tank tops, bare back or bare midriff, flip-flops or sandals.
 All top wear must fully cover the shoulders and upper arms.